Stevecmd/JopMed_v1/myfile.md

 # MySQL
 To set an empty password for the MySQL root user, follow these steps:
-Log in to MySQL as the root user using sudo:
+Log in to MySQL as the root user using sudo: <br />
 `sudo mysql -u root`

-Switch to the mysql database:
+Switch to the mysql database: <br />
 `USE mysql;`

-Update the authentication method for the root user to use the mysql_native_password plugin and set an empty password:
+Update the authentication method for the root user to use the mysql_native_password plugin and set an empty password: <br />
 `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '';`

-Flush the privileges to ensure that the changes take effect:
+Flush the privileges to ensure that the changes take effect: <br />
 `FLUSH PRIVILEGES;`

-Exit the MySQL shell:
+Exit the MySQL shell: <br />
 `EXIT;`

 0x04